Please see the following links for information.

 Dietary Issues: the kitchen at Ross Point can accommodate gluten-free and dairy-free options; however, we ask that you only request these options if it is a medical necessity (celiac disease, etc.).
 Campers with dietary issues will have be instructed on the protocol for obtaining their special meals during their initial cabin orientation.
 If you have questions regarding dietary issues, please contact us.

-Dress Code: our basic camp dress code is "camp casual", but both girls and boys should wear longer shorts (longer than half the distance between the fingertips and the knees) and pack clothing that is church-appropriate for Liturgy during camp.
+Dress Code: our basic camp dress code is "camp casual", but both girls and boys should wear longer shorts (no shorter than 3 inches above the knees) and pack clothing that is church-appropriate for Liturgy during camp.
 Sturdy, closed toed, atheletic shoes are a necessity and we ask that swimsuits are modest (tankinis are OK for girls as long as they cover the entire midriff).
 If you have questions regarding dress code, please contact us.